Home Compare TYL vs WAB

 Tyler Technologies vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Westinghouse Air Brake Technologies carrying a narrow edge on growth.
-Tyler Technologies still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across stability and growth.
+Tyler Technologies does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Westinghouse Air Brake Technologies is in better shape — its trend is intact while Tyler Technologies's trend has broken down.
 That puts structure and market broadly in agreement — Westinghouse Air Brake Technologies's lead looks more confirmed than conflicted.

 Trajectory Similarity